zakirhussaingit/zakirhussaingit/README.md

 - 📫 How to reach me : Email: zakirhussaingit189@gmail.com
 - 😄 Pronouns: him/his
 - ⚡
-- For Absolute beginner of Verilog HDl please visit https://www.youtube.com/@veriloghdl
+- For Absolute beginner of Verilog HDL please visit https://www.youtube.com/@veriloghdl
 <!---
 zakirhussaingit/zakirhussaingit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.